MiaoMiaoMiao3/Event_Scrape/README.md

 ```bash
 gsutil mb gs://event_scraper
 ```
-Each time a web scrape is done, it generates a file (event.txt) that I upload into this storage bucket using a cron job.
+Each time a web scrape is done, it generates a file (event.txt) that I upload into this storage bucket.
 The uploaded data is currently set to overwrite any existing file of the same name (since I'm not concerned with tracking events over time). <br/>
 To access the bucket with Cloud Functions, I created a service account tied to this bucket with the 'Owner' role and downloaded the JSON file for the secret key associated with this account ('event_scraper_key.json', see image in 'Creating An Event Trigger' below).<br/>

 <br/>

 ## Setting Up the Virtual Machine
-To create the weekly cron job that executes the web scraper, I created a f1-micro VM with f1-micro machine type and read/write access granted for the the Service Account.
-Since I only intend on running the code once a week, I don't need high CPU or processing power.
+To create the weekly cron job that executes the web scraper, I created a f1-micro VM with f1-micro machine type and read/write access enabled.
 Once the instance has been created, I SSH'ed into the instance to install tmux and pip package manager.
-I use tmux to detach my terminal from running processes, meaning I can run the python program even when the terminal window is closed:
+I use tmux to detach my terminal from running processes, which allows me to run the python program after the terminal window is closed:

 ```bash
 sudo apt-get install python3-pip